NVIDIA/TensorRT-LLM/docs/source/advanced/graph-rewriting.md

+(graph-rewriting)=

 # Graph Rewriting Module

-TensorRT-LLM adopts a declarative approach to define a neural network.
+TensorRT-LLM uses a declarative approach to define neural networks and contains techniques to optimize the underlying graph.
 It provides a wrapper similar to PyTorch's Module.
 When a user invokes the `forward` method, the layers are lowered to TensorRT's `ILayer`s and become part of an `INetworkDefinition`.
 The Graph Rewriting (GW) module can be used to manipulate the network at the `ILayer`/`INetworkDefinition` level.

 ## When to Use Graph Rewriting?

 For network manipulation, there are two options in TensorRT-LLM:

-1. **Module Rewriting:** This method modifies the members of `Module` instances before triggering the `forward` method(i.e. creating the TensorRT graph).
+1. **Module Rewriting:** This method modifies the members of `Module` instances before triggering the `forward` method (that is, creating the TensorRT graph).
 It works on the highest level of the network representation and facilitates the modification of sequences of operations (like modifying the GEMM + activation for SmoothQuant),

 2. **Graph Rewriting:** Graph Rewriting manipulates TensorRT's `INetworkDefinition` after the `forward` method is triggered.
 It operates at a finer-grained `ILayer` level and can alter the structure across multiple Module instances.
 It is typically used for layer fusion.